google-deepmind/mujoco/doc/programming.rst

    for( int n=0; n<nthread; n++ )
      mj_deleteData(d[n]);

-Since all top-level API functions threat mjModel as ``const``, this multi-threading scheme is safe.
+Since all top-level API functions treat mjModel as ``const``, this multi-threading scheme is safe.
 Each thread only writes to its own mjData.
 Therefore no further synchronization among threads is needed.

 The above template reflects a particular style of parallel processing.
 Instead of creating a large number of threads,